Aditijain2112/WordPress-project/README.md

 **This project showcases a functional prototype with features for:**

-Creators: Easy workshop setup and management tools.
+Creators: Easy workshop setup, management tools and analytics.

 Consumers: Simple workshop discovery, booking, and personalized recommendations.

 **Technical Stack:**

 CMS: WordPress

 Plugins: Utilized for booking management and user interface enhancements.

 Note: This project is a conceptual prototype to demonstrate the potential features and design.
 It is not a fully deployed production platform.